-Okay, so I’m going to be totally honest here and say this isn’t my favorite project I’ve ever made.
-I think mainly it’s because it didn’t quite come out as crazy awesome as I had originally imagined it in my mind, and every time that happens I feel a little let down with the end result no matter how it turns out… unless it turns out even better than I thought, of course.
-Jared insists that it’s still really cool and that we need to share it, so here it goes!
+So I’m going to be totally honest here and say this isn’t my favorite project I’ve ever made.
+I think mainly it’s because it didn’t quite come out as crazy awesome as I had originally imagined it in my mind.

-Seriously, you can make just about anything with this stuff, and in this case, we turned it into a hanging custom keyring holder…
+Seriously, you can make just about anything with this stuff.
+In this case, we turned it into a hanging custom keyring holder…

 Lay down a sheet of wax paper to work the cement on so that when it dries it doesn’t stick to the surface you’re working on.